-- Received and transmitted bit rates the values of these correspond to the bandwidth axis on the left. - Frame rate values are labeled when they change and correspond to the axis on the right. - Codec these represent the compression used: I is better than 4.
+- Received and transmitted bit rates the values of these correspond to the bandwidth axis on the left. - Frame rate for both heads.
+Values are labeled when they change and correspond to the axis on the right. - Codec for both heads.
+These represent the compression used: I is better than 4. - Dropped packets for both heads.
+Values are labeled when they change and correspond to the axis on the right.